 Fairview Heights is a medium-sized city located in the state of Illinois.
 With a population of 16,686 people and two constituent neighborhoods, Fairview Heights is the 147th largest community in Illinois.

-Fairview Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairview Heights is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fairview Heights is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fairview Heights who work in office and administrative support (14.57%), sales jobs (10.19%), and food service (8.92%).

 Also of interest is that Fairview Heights has more people living here who work in computers and math than 95% of the places in the US.